 The Subordinated Notes, the Receipts and the Coupons rank pari passu and without any preference among themselves and constitute direct, unsecured and subordinated obligations of the Issuer.
 In the event of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling)), dissolution (ontbinding) or liquidation (vereffening) of the Issuer, the payment obligations of the Issuer under the Subordinated Notes, the Receipts and the Coupons shall rank in right of payment after unsubordinated and unsecured creditors of the Issuer, but pari passu with all subordinated obligations of the Issuer save for those preferred by mandatory provisions of law and those that rank or are expressed by their terms to rank junior or senior to the Subordinated Notes, the Receipts and the Coupons, and in priority to the claims of shareholders of the Issuer.
-Furthermore, by acceptance of the Subordinated Notes, the Receipts and the Subordinated Notes, the Receipts and the Subordinated Notes, Receipts or Coupons, whether prior to or in insolvency, dissolution or liquidation of the Issuer.
+Furthermore, by acceptance of the Subordinated Notes, the Receipts and the Coupons, each holder will be deemed to have waived any right of set-off or counterclaim that such holder might otherwise have against the Issuer in respect of or arising under the Subordinated Notes, Receipts or Coupons, whether prior to or in insolvency, dissolution or liquidation of the Issuer.
 Therefore, although the Subordinated Notes may pay a higher rate of interest than notes which are not subordinated, there is a greater risk that an investor in the Subordinated Notes will lose all or some of his investment should the Issuer become insolvent or be dissolved or liquidated.